Ren (South Korean singer): 2012–2022: NU'EST

-2022-present: solo activities
+2022–present: Launch of solo career

 In May 2022, Ren signed with BPM Entertainment as a solo artist.
 In the same month, Ren also joined the platform Universe.
+Upon moving agencies, he was immediately cast in the musical Bungee Jumping Of Their Own as second male lead Lim Hyun-bin.

-In September 2022, it was confirmed by his agency that Ren would hold a solo fan-con event '2022 Ren Fan-Con [The Day After]' in Korea and Japan in early November.
+In September 2022, it was confirmed by his agency that Ren would hold fan-concerts "The Day After" in Korea and Japan in early November.